 Quakers don’t offer communion

-The Religious Society of Friends, more commonly known as Quakers, do not practice communion because they believe that all of life is a sacrament.
+The Religious Society of Friends, known as Quakers, do not practice communion because they believe all life is a sacrament.
 If God is everywhere, they reason, and people can experience his presence at any time, it’s strange to plan a specific time to experience God’s presence.

 The Salvation Army doesn’t offer communion